Extending OX Group's AI leadership to the front line: 24/7 automated service for every region.

 OX Group — a global tool manufacturer already shipping AI in production

-OX Group operates across six regions globally, with a centralised global purchasing function and a Philippines support centre.
+OX Group operates across six markets globally, with a centralised global purchasing function and a Philippines support centre.
 The Australian customer service team, led by Liza Moren, is the proving ground for global customer-service modernisation.
 This proposal extends an existing AI investment programme that already has live production components.

 “We are very passionate about adopting AI in the business.
 Everyone should be, and we definitely are.”